scipy-lectures/scientific-python-lectures/intro/scipy.rst

 Others integration schemes are available with ``fixed_quad``, ``quadrature``, ``romberg``.

-``scipy.integrate`` also features routines for Ordinary differential equations (ODE) integration.
-In particular, ``scipy.integrate.odeint`` is a general-purpose integrator using LSODA (Livermore solver for ordinary differential equations with automatic method switching for stiff and non-stiff problems), see the `ODEPACK Fortran library`_ for more details.
+``scipy.integrate`` also features routines for integrating Ordinary Differential Equations (ODE).
+In particular, ``scipy.integrate.odeint`` is a general-purpose integrator using LSODA (Livermore Solver for Ordinary Differential equations with Automatic method switching for stiff and non-stiff problems), see the `ODEPACK Fortran library`_ for more details.